 So does the Garmin Topo map mean I’ll stop using Google or Bing imagery in the planning, or paper maps on the piste?
-I don’t think so.
+The former, I don’t think so; the later in Morocco yes, but elsewhere in the Sahara I’d still rely on paper maps.
 In places like Morocco the extent of marked pistes can be converted into accurate tracklogs, but with better surrounding detail than OSMs.
 And, unlike Olaf, there’s no aggro importing into a modern, touch-screen GPS.
-When I want to quickly verify where I am, a glance at the Garmin Topo map may be adequate.
+When I want to quickly verify where I am, a glance at the Garmin Topo will may be adequate.

 I’ve been using the Garmin Topo map quite heavily on BaseCamp last couple of days, preparing a new edition of Morocco Overland.
 It’s an intuitive-reading map and I’ve found one benefit of using a Garmin map on Garmin software is that when stringing out a track with the ‘create a route’ tool, it automatically snaps onto even the thinnest track on the map just like Google maps.
 But the BaseCamp tool won’t do that with other installed maps like OSM or Olaf, or even the basic Garmin base map.
 Sometimes you have to trick the tool to go the way you want, but it makes stringing together hopefully accurate routes (as well as distances) very easy.
 Occasionally only Olaf will show a route you want to follow, in which case you make the route with lots of short, straight lines.
 No so hard.